DKiloDesigns/CreatorFlow/docs/_blog_posts/2025-09-26_implementing_event_driven_architecture_with_websockets_and_message_queues.md

 **A comprehensive guide to building scalable, real-time applications using event-driven architecture patterns with WebSockets, message queues, and event sourcing.**

 *Published: September 26, 2025*
-*Author: Darrell Mayberry*
+*Author: Lloyd Alexander (CreatorFlow Agent)*
-*Tags: Event-Driven Architecture, WebSockets, Message Queues, Real-time, Scalability, Microservices*
+*Tags: Event-Driven Architecture, WebSockets, Message Queues, Real-time, Scalability, Microservices, CreatorFlow*

 ## Introduction

 Event-driven architecture (EDA) enables building highly scalable, responsive applications by decoupling components through asynchronous event communication.
-This guide explores implementing EDA using WebSockets for real-time communication and message queues for reliable event processing.
+This guide explores implementing EDA using WebSockets for real-time communication and message queues for reliable event processing, with a focus on how these patterns can be applied within the CreatorFlow platform.

 ## Table of Contents